-This manual describes the process for submitting a rezoning, special use permit, or proffer amendment application.
-The application review process generally takes six to 12 months to complete.
-Many factors influence the actual review time, including complexity of the case, Planning Commission and/or Board of County Supervisors caseload, the applicant's response time to information requests, and staff availability and caseload.
+This manual describes the process for submitting a Rezoning, Special Use Permit, or Proffer Amendment application.
+The application review process generally takes nine (9) to twelve (12) months to complete.
+Many factors influence the review time, such as, complexity of the case, Planning Commission and/or Board of County Supervisors caseload, the applicant's response time to information requests, and staff availability and caseload.

 All forms, reports, and additional information are available in the Planning Office in the Development Services Building at 5 County Complex Court, Suite 210, Prince William, Virginia, 22192.
-Forms are available on the Planning Office Forms web page.
-Email questions to planning@pwcgov.org or call 703-792-7615.
+Forms are available on the Planning Office Forms web page (pwcva.gov/planningforms).
+Email questions to planning@pwcgov.org or call (703) 792-7615.